zentrocdot/Bash/PROGRAMMING.md

 ## What is Bash

 <p align="justify">Bash is a so called shell and the command language interpreter installed on an operating system like Unix or Linux.
 It runs within a terminal window or a virtual console.
 The name is an acronym for <code>Bourne-Again SHell</code>.
-It is an direct successor of the Unix or Linux shell <code>sh</code>.</p>
+It is an direct successor of the Unix or Linux shell <code>sh</code>.
+There are other shells next to Bash.</p>

+<p align="justify">To get a list of available shells on the operating system use the the following command :</p>

+    cat /etc/shells

 ## Invocation of a Bash script